Back to Resource Center

 10. Get All Change Orders In Writing

 Never work for free.
 While customer change orders come with the territory, be sure to get every new request and revision in writing.
+Too often, integrators get steamrolled by change orders, and it’s the seemingly innocuous ones that quietly lead to scope creep.

 D-tools: Security Integrators -cloud software update parties in real time